restorecommerce/identity-srv/README.md

 The following service specific configuration properties under the `service` property are available:

 - `userActivationRequired` [`true`]: if set to `false`, users do not require account activation to be able to log in and use their account
-- `register` [`true`]: if set to `false`, the `Register` endpoint is disabled and users can only be created through the bulk creation method `createUsers`, which can be seen as an admin-only operation
+- `register` [`true`]: if set to `false`, the `Register` endpoint is disabled and users can only be created through the bulk creation method `Create`, which can be seen as an admin-only operation
 - `enableEmail` [`true`]: if set to `true`, emails are sent out upon specific events, like account creation and email change
-- `activationLink`: contains the URL prefix for the activation link which is generated upon account creation
+- `activationURL`: URL for account activation sent via email upon account registration
-- `emailConfirmationLink`: contains the URL prefix for the confirmation link which is generated upon an email change request
+- `emailConfirmationURL`: URL for email confirmation sent via email when requested for email change
-- `invitationLink`: contains the URL prefix for invitation link when another user sends an invite request
+- `invitationURL`: URL for user invitation setn via email when inviting an user
-- `hbs_templates`: contains all data necessary for retrieving HBS templates from a remote server; such templates can be used to request email data rendering in order to send out all necessary emails (this is ignored if `enableEmail` is set to false).
-TODO
+- `hbsTemplates`: contains URLs for [Handlebars templates](https://handlebarsjs.com/) and served via external web application.
+These templates are used in email sent by system for different user operations like `Register`, `RequestEmailChange` and `RequestPasswordChange`.
 - `minUsernameLength`: minimum length for the user's `name`
 - `maxUsernameLength`: maximum length for the user's `name`